 We don't want hair to get in the way of your child's dancing.
 All girls with hair chin length or longer must wear their hair in a traditional ballet bun for class.
 Girls and boys with very short hair must have their hair secured neatly off their face in a way that will not distract from class.
 Boys with long hair must secure it back in a neat ponytail for class.
-If you need help learning how to put your child's hair in a bun, let Rebecca know and she can help you.
+If you need help learning how to put your child's hair in a bun, let our staff know and we can help you.

 Toddler and Me and Creative Movement

 Pink ballet dress, pink tights, pink ballet shoes.
 Uniform may be purchased at the studio.